pantelis/artificial-intelligence/_sources/aiml-common/lectures/nlp/nmt/rnn-nmt-attention/index.md

 When you hear the sentence "the soccer ball is on the field," you don’t assign the same importance to all 7 words.
 You primarily take note of the words "_ball_" "_on_," and "_field_" since those are the words that are most "important" to you.

-Using the _final_ RNN hidden state as _the_ single "context vector" for sequence-to-sequence models cannot differentiate between significant and less significant words.
+Using the _final_ RNN hidden state as _the_ single context vector  sequence-to-sequence models cannot differentiate between significant and less significant words.
 Moreover, different parts of the output need to consider different parts of the input as "important."

 To address this issue we can simply introduce skip connections - similarly to the ResNet architecture - to the RNN decoder.
 We can decorate each skip connection with a weight that is learned during training.
 In the figure below you can see th encoder hidden states combined via a weighted sum with the decoder hidden states.